theskumar/theskumar.github.com/content/now.md

 leading team and technologies at [Fueled](https://fueled.com) as Director of Engineering, Web Services.

-I contribute to [Hypha](https://docs.hypha.app) and other open-source projects.
+i contribute to [Hypha](https://docs.hypha.app) and other open-source projects.

 Fatherhood: I've recently become a father, and enjoying this new chapter of my life!